Otter Behavior-Animal Behavior Corner

 Diet of the Otter

-Though otters are classified as carnivores, their diet consists mainly of fish.
+Otters are classified as carnivores and their diet consists mainly of fish.
 Occasionally, they will consume small animals, but this is not a major part of their diet.

 Otters have sharp incisors that help them to shear through fleshy prey items.
 Their intestines are well-developed so that they can extract all the nutrients from their prey.